Jose Trevino Player Props: Yankees vs. Guardians

 Jose Trevino At The Plate

-- Trevino has two doubles, three home runs and two walks while batting .242.
+- Trevino has two doubles, three home runs and three walks while hitting .234.

+- In 12 of 19 games this season (63.2%), Trevino has reached base via hit, and that includes multiple hits twice.

-- In six games this season (33.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- Trevino has driven in a run in six games this season (31.6%), including two games with multiple runs batted in.

-- He has scored in six of 18 games so far this season.
+- He has scored in six games this year (31.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.